KCErb/hello-ruboto/training/basics/actionbar/setting-up.md

 ## Make a new app

-First, we'll make a practice app to play with for this tutorial.
-In case you've forgotten how to do that here are the steps:
+We'll use `ruboto gen app` again to make our application.
+Only this time we'll give our command line tool some options to specify which API levels we are developing for.

+(If you're new to Android development you may want to read some of [this](http://developer.android.com/guide/topics/manifest/uses-sdk-element.html#ApiLevels) to learn a bit more about the difference between an *API level* and a *version*.)

-1. `ruboto gen app --package org.ruboto.example.action_bar`.
+`ruboto gen app --package org.ruboto.action_bar --target=android-19 --min-sdk=android-15`.

-2. `cd action_bar`.
+This tells Ruboto that we want our app to be backwards compatible from API 19 all the way back to 15.
+(Note: You should choose the API level that your emulator / device runs instead of 19 if you're on something older than KitKat).

+(Also Note: if you want to use the action bar with API 10 or below.
+It is possible, but I shall not speak of such dark things in this happy place.)

-3. `rake install start`
+Now run `cd action_bar` followed by `rake install start`.

-(If you just did `rake` in step 3 there the app would be install but not start.
+(If you just did `rake`, the app would install but not start.
 I recommend `rake install start` because I like to see the app start to prove that everything is working as expected.)

-Now clear out the base app that Ruboto generates by replacing the contents of `/src/action_bar_activity.rb` with
+Next we'll just create our base app by replacing the contents of `/src/action_bar_activity.rb` with

 ```ruby
 require 'ruboto/widget'